Ohdaradi/Research-Agent/README.md

 ## 📌 Problem Statement No. 1 – Research Agent

-A Research Agent is an AI system designed to:
+The Challenge- A Research Agent is an AI system designed to assist with academic and scientific research tasks.
+It can autonomously search for literature, summarize papers, and organize references.
-- Autonomously search literature
-- Summarize academic papers
-- Organize references
-- Understand user research queries using NLP
+Using natural language processing, it understands research questions and retrieves relevant information.
-- Generate research reports, suggest hypotheses, and extract insights
+The agent can generate reports, suggest hypotheses, and even draft sections of research papers.
+It saves time by automating repetitive tasks like citation management and data extraction.
+Research Agents enhance efficiency, accuracy, and innovation in both academic and industrial R&D.

 This project fulfills these capabilities using IBM’s Cloud Lite services and Watsonx tools.